hypercharge/hypercharge-php/README.md

     ,'amount' => 1000 // in cents
     ,'transaction_id' => 'YOUR-GENERATED-UNIQUE-ID' // TODO replace with your e.g. order id
-    ,'description' => 'Appears as intro text in the WPF form'
+    ,'description' => 'Appears as intro text in the WPF form' ,'usage' => 'Appears in the customers bank statement'

     // TODO: set your PaymentNotification handler url here ,'notification_url' => 'https://your-server.com/hypercharge-wpf-notifications.php'